micmejia/bible-dump/NKJV/Isaiah/Isa 44.md

 And the rest of it he makes into a god, His carved image.
 He falls down before it and worships _it,_ Prays to it and says, "Deliver me, for you _are_ my god!"

 ###### 18
-They do not know nor understand; For He has [^b]shut their eyes, so that they cannot see, _And_ their hearts, so that they cannot understand.
+They do not know nor understand; For He has shut their eyes, so that they cannot see, _And_ their hearts, so that they cannot understand.

 ###### 19
 And no one considers in his heart, Nor _is there_ knowledge nor understanding to say, "I have burned half of it in the fire, Yes, I have also baked bread on its coals; I have roasted meat and eaten _it;_ And shall I make the rest of it an abomination?
 Shall I fall down before a block of wood?"